Are You Monitoring These Top Accounting Firm KPIs?

 Staff to client ratio

 You must measure how many clients you have signed up, per staff.
 A high number of clients may seem like a positive, though if you’re understaffed they will suffer.
 The advisory space calls for conscientious accountants.
 Your team need to be making regular contact with clients, or the quality of service will decrease.
-Clients will be neglected and have less support, this will impact negatively on the reputation of your firm.
 Staff may well end up overstretched and reach a burnout point far sooner than expected, which will then impact your bottom line as you’ll need to arrange cover or a replacement.

 Conversely, you don’t want to find yourself with too few clients per staff.
-If this does happen, you’ll have to drum up some new leads quickly or, in the worst case scenario, make a member of the team redundant.
+If this does happen, you’ll have to drum up some new leads quickly or.
 You don’t want to be scaling back – quite the opposite in fact.
 Protect your firm by measuring this ratio carefully, plugging the data into your firm’s forecast to work out if/when hiring needs to happen or slow down.

 Revenue per client

 Referrals are one of the key ways firms land business.
-Business owners trust other business owners, so word of mouth is pivotal to your bottom line.
+Business owners trust fellow entrepreneurs, so word of mouth is pivotal to your bottom line.
 If you’re seeing a low referrals rate, you need to work out why you’re not hitting the mark for your existing clients.
 They’re not recommending you – why?
-Are you not providing sufficient support?
+Are you providing sufficient support?
 Are your team too thinly spread?
 Your referrals rate is a key way to combat churn.

 We spoke to Compass EAST, a firm based in Nashville USA, who told us since they white labelled FUTRLI.